 ACC Meeting of the Minds Conference

-The University of Notre Dame has again been invited to participate in the 15th Annual ACC Meeting of the Minds Conference, hosted by the University of North Carolina at Chapel Hill, March 20 – 22, 2020, in Chapel Hill, North Carolina.
+The University of Notre Dame has again been invited to participate in the 17th Annual ACC Meeting of the Minds Conference, hosted by Virginia Tech, March 24-26, 2023, in Blacksburg, VA.
 This is an opportunity for undergraduate students from universities of the Atlantic Coast Conference (ACC) to present their work in a professional setting and share their work with peers.
 Research will be presented as posters, oral presentations or performances.
 More information on the conference will be provided when it becomes available.

 Each year, the Flatley Center for Undergraduate Scholarly Engagement (CUSE) sends students to represent Notre Dame at this conference and each finds it to be a very rewarding and productive experience.
 This year, we are able to send up to five students.
 We are inviting you to apply for this excellent opportunity for professional development, networking, and intellectual enrichment.

 Lodging, transportation, and all meals while at the conference will be covered by funds provided by the ACC.